-Cross-Zonal Action Description Co-ordinated Third Party Trading - CTPT For periods for which the cross border intraday market has closed and subject to the agreement of the GB TSO, we contract with a third-party to trade in the GB intraday market so as to alter the cross-zonal flow.
+Cross-Zonal Action Description Co-ordinated Third For periods for which the cross border intraday auctions have Party Trading - completed and subject to the agreement of the GB TSO , we CTPT contract with a third-party to trade in the GB intraday market so as to alter the cross-zonal flow.
 CTPT volumes are limited to the capacities of the interconnectors.
 These trades are only entered into for system security (including congestion management) and/or priority dispatch.
 The advantages of this type of trading over Cross Border Balancing (CBB) (described below) include potentially greater liquidity, more competitive prices and greater flexibility.
-Cross-Border Balancing - CBB We have trading arrangements in place with the GB TSO.
-We exchange offers and bids for volumes of energy and prices on a daily basis however the service is only available on a rolling 1 to 2-hour timescale from real-time (post BETTA Balancing Market gate closure).
-CBB volumes are capped at 200 MW.
+Cross-Border We have trading arrangements in place with the GB TSO.
+We Balancing - CBB exchange offers and bids for volumes of energy and prices on a daily basis.
+CBB volumes are normally capped at 200 MW (200MW can be exceeded with agreement between SONI/EirGrid and the GB TSO) in both directions for each interconnector in accordance with operating protocols agreed between us, the ICO and the GB TSO.
+Trades initiated by us are priced by the GB TSO in accordance with their internal procedures.
+Trades initiated by the GB TSO are priced by us daily based on surplus capacity available at short notice across the trading day.
+In accordance with the operating protocols and the GB TSO's obligations under the GB Market Rules, the GB

+Cross-Zonal Action Description TSO will publish on the GB market Information website (www.bmreports.com) both the prices the GB TSO provide to us and the prices we provide to the GB TSO.
+The service is only available on a rolling 1 to 2-hour timescale from real-time (post BETTA Balancing Market gate closure).
 These trades are only entered into for system security (including congestion management) and/or priority dispatch.
 Each instance of CBB is subject to the agreement of the GB TSO.
 Given the tighter timescales of this service and the availability of the existing Trading Partner arrangements, this CBB mechanism was not frequently used by us in the Previous Market Arrangements or by the GB TSO.
+Setting Down of interconnector maximum transfer capacities We may set down the Maximum Transfer Capacity on the interconnectors to avoid the transmission system(s) entering alert states.
 Emergency Assistance - EA We have an Emergency Assistance arrangement in place with the GB TSO.
 This service is an emergency service that allows either party to request emergency cross-zonal assistance from the other party.
 The service would be utilised during capacity shortfall scenarios.
 A fixed price is agreed by us in advance (although any higher CBB price would apply if the service was activated) and a fixed volume is made available.
 Emergency Instruction - El We have an Emergency Instruction arrangement in place with the GB TSO.
 This service is an emergency service that allows either party to instruct a reduction in interconnector flow towards zero.
 The service would be utilised during an operational security event such as a circuit overloading and results in the application of a reduced Net Transfer Capacity (NTC) on the interconnector.
 The price for Emergency Instruction is calculated post event.
 Frequency Deviation Cross- Zonal Flow This is an automatic response (for high or low frequency) through which either or both interconnectors can provide reserve.
 The response is generally short lived.
 The provision of this service can be by either what is termed 'static response' or 'dynamic response'.
-Static response is provided in pre-defined block of MWs at a pre-defined frequency setting.
-Dynamic response is also referred to as frequency response.
-The activation of these services is treated as a CBB trade.
+Static response is provided in pre-defined block of MWs at a pre-